 - Spiders don’t have antenna; insects do.

-Spiders have fangs that operate in one of two ways.
+Fangs operate in one of two ways.
 Those of spiders in the infraorder Mygalomorphae point down and open and close vertically, in parallel.
 Spiders in the infraorder Araneomorphae have fangs that move transversely in a pincer-type action.
-Spiders can move their fangs and also fold them up.
-Only spiders in the small family Uloboridae lack venom.
-(Most spiders have fangs too small to pierce human skin.)

-The pedipalps are two segmented appendages at the front of the cephalothorax.
-They’re located between the chelicerae and the first pair of legs and are usually shorter than the legs (although it can be easy to mistake them).
+Pedipalps are two segmented appendages at the front of the prosoma.
+They’re located between the chelicerae and the first pair of legs and are usually shorter than the legs (although they can be easily mistake for them).
 Spiders use them like arms to hold prey.
-Males also use them for mating.
-You can often identify an adult male by the bulbous tips of his pedipalps, which females lack.
+Males also use them during mating.
+You can often identify an adult male because he’ll have bulbous tips on his pedipalps.

-Primary eyes, always located in the center, have the best vision.
-The other, or secondary, eyes are less acute but no less important—they provide periphery views and help see in dim light.
-Secondary eyes have a tapetum (tap-EET-um), which is a light-reflecting layer, so here’s a fun activity for you and your kids: On a summer night, use a strong flashlight to look around on shrubs or plants; you’ll see these eyes, even if you can’t discern any other part of the body.)
+A spider’s “primary” pair of eyes is always located front-and-center and have the best vision.
+The others, called secondary eyes, are less acute but no less important—they provide periphery views.
+The secondary eyes have a tapetum, which is a light-reflecting layer, so here’s an interesting activity for you and your kids: On a dark summer night, use a strong flashlight to look closely around on shrubs and flowers; you’ll see these tiny eyes, even though you can’t discern any other part of a spider’s body.

 Hearing, taste, smell

 Spiders don’t have ears, and they don’t hear in the way humans do.
-Instead, they “hear” with hairs on their body, which are sensitive to touch and vibration.
-Each hair is like a single, independent ear.
-The most sensitive of them are the long hairs, called trichobothria (TRICK-oh-BAH-three-uh), on their legs–they can feel air movement down to one ten-billionth of a meter (the width of an atom).
+Instead, they hear with hairs on their body, which are sensitive to touch and vibration.
+Each is like a single, independent ear.
+The most sensitive of them are long hairs, called trichobothria, on their legs, which can feel air movement down to one ten-billionth of a meter (the width of an atom)!

-The hairs also “taste” by sensing the chemical composition of what they touch. (“Hmm, is that a human, a delectable mouth-watering moth or the girly spider of my dreams”?).
+Hairs are also the medium through which spiders taste and smell—they’re connected to sensory organs that detect the chemical composition of what they touch.
+“Hmm, is that a tasty moth or the gorgeous spider of my dreams?”
 Spiders don’t take action unless they detect prey or a mate.
-Experts think they might be tasting their prey when they use their hairy pedipalps to manipulate it.
+Experts think they may also use hairs on their pedipalps to taste prey.

-The abdomen is connected to the cephalothorax (front body part) by a thin, waist-like tube called the pedicel.
-A bundle of nerve fibers from the brain, as well as the “foregut,” pass through it.
+The opisthosoma, or abdomen, is the back segment of the spider.
+It’s connected to the front by a thin, waist-like tube called the pedicel.
+The foregut and a bundle of nerve fibers from the brain pass through it.
 The pedicel is flexible, which allows the abdomen to move in all directions as spiders make their webs.

 Spiders are opportunistic eaters.
 They gorge on food, usually insects, when they can, and may go for long periods without eating if food is scarce.
 Those that actively hunt for prey probably eat more regularly than spiders that lay in wait on their webs or flowers.

-Their mouth is shaped like a short, tiny drinking straw and sucks rather than chews.
-They use their chelicerae (sometimes called jaws) to grasp and hold prey while injecting venom.
+The mouth is shaped like a short, tiny drinking straw and sucks rather than chews.
+They use their chelicerae to grasp and hold prey while injecting venom.
 To immobilize and carry their prey, some spiders wrap it in silk, turning it over and over to cover it completely.
 Sometimes the unfortunate victim is stored away to eat later on.

-Spiders don’t produce urine, but they do produce uric acid from “kidneys,” called Malpighian (mal-PIG-ee-un) tubules.
-The uric acid is semi-solid and combines with solid waste in a pouch called the stercoral (STER-cor-all) pocket, then moves to the hindgut and out through the anus.
+Spiders don’t produce urine, but they do produce uric acid from excretory organs called Malpighian tubules that are analogous to kidneys in humans.
+The uric acid combines with solid waste in a pouch, called the stercoral pocket, located in the hindgut, then moves out through the anus.
 Look around on a spider’s web, and you’ll see small white or colored spots–spider poo.

 Lungs and breathing

 Spiders don’t actively breathe.
-Air enters, and carbon dioxide is removed passively as the heart beats.
+As their heart beats, air enters, and carbon dioxide is removed passively.
 There are two kinds of breathing systems among spiders: Some have a network of tracheae that connect to an outside opening (spiracle) in the spider’s body, located near the spinnerets.
 But most spiders have a “book lung.”